학술논문

 Abstract

 We have conducted a search for strong gravitational lensing systems in the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging Surveys Data Release 9.
-This is the third paper in a series (following Huang et al. 2020; Huang et al. 2021, Paper I & II, respectively).
-These surveys together cover $\sim$ 19,000 deg$^2$ visible from the northern hemisphere, reaching a z-band AB magnitude of $\sim$ 22.5.
-We use a deep residual neural network, trained on a compilation of known lensing systems and candidates as well as non-lenses in the same footprint.
-After applying our trained neural networks to the survey data, we visually inspect and rank images with probabilities above a threshold.
-We have found 1895 lens candidates.
-Out of these, 1512 are identified for the first time.
-Combining the discoveries from this work, Paper I (335) and II (1210), the total number of strong lens candidates from the Legacy Surveys that we have discovered is 3057.
+This is the third paper in a series.
+These surveys together cover $\sim$19,000 deg$^2$ visible from the Northern Hemisphere, reaching a z-band AB magnitude of $\sim$22.5.
+We use a deep residual neural network, trained on a compilation of known lensing systems and high-grade candidates as well as nonlenses in the same footprint.
+After applying our trained neural network to the survey data, we visually inspect and rank images with probabilities above a threshold which has been chosen to balance precision and recall.
+We have found 1895 lens candidates, of which 1512 are identified for the first time.
+Combining the discoveries from this work with those from Papers I (335) and II (1210), we have discovered a total of 3057 new candidates in the Legacy Surveys.

-Comment: 19 pages, 10 figures, 4 tables. arXiv admin note: text overlap with arXiv:2005.04730
+Comment: Updated final version of manuscript published by the Astronomical Journal, 11 pages, 10 figures, 4 tables. arXiv admin note: text overlap with arXiv:2005.04730